 This precinct also adjoins the Bays West precinct, if you are interested to hear more about it, you can visit our Bays West page.

-The department is currently developing the Place Strategy for the Pyrmont Peninsula.
-The Place Strategy will encompass identification and characterisation of Blackwattle Bay.
+A Place Strategy for the Pyrmont Peninsula is now in place.
+The Place Strategy encompasses identification and characterisation of Blackwattle Bay.
 Find out what’s happening on the Pyrmont Peninsula page.

 Blackwattle Bay precinct includes land at the southern and eastern edges of Blackwattle Bay bounded by Bridge Road to the south and Bank Street to the east and the waters of Blackwattle Bay from Glebe Island Bridge to Blackwattle Bay Park.